 Since it’s American Heart Month, and Valentine’s Day is right around the corner, I wanted to make a dessert that would complement a dinner for two and be heart healthy.
 And so entered dark chocolate, chia seeds, and raspberries.
 Who wouldn’t want dark chocolate and raspberries for dessert – or any meal or snack for that matter?
 They just go together.
 Add the chia seeds with some almond milk and you have a satisfying snack or a decadent dessert elegant enough for a Valentine’s Day dinner for two.

-Let’s start with dark chocolate.
 This recipe calls for dark chocolate cocoa powder.
 Cocoa powder contains heart healthy flavonoids and antioxidants.
 These nutrients appear to have a positive affect on vascular health, such as reducing blood pressure, improving blood flow, and affecting cholesterol levels.
 For the most benefits, choose a product that is not alkalized (Dutch processed).

-Chia seed is another heart healthy, and all around nourishing, ingredient.
+This is another heart healthy, and all around nourishing, ingredient.
 One ounce, which is about two tablespoons, supplies around ten grams of fiber – good news if you’re trying to increase the fiber in your diet.
 Foods high in fiber help you feel full for longer period of time.
 So, having a high fiber snack like chia seed pudding can help keep hunger pains away in between meals.
 In addition to fiber, chia seeds are high in omega-3-fatty acids and antioxidants, both of which are thought to be helpful in preventing and treating heart disease.
 Throw in the fact that chia seeds are a good source of minerals like calcium, phosphorus, and manganese, it’s easy to see how nourishing this food item can be.

-What about raspberries?
 Besides adding a beautiful color, juicy texture, and sweet flavor to this recipe, raspberries provide a high amount of anthocyanins.
 Anthocyanins are a flavonoid that give raspberries, and other fruits and vegetables, their red color.
 Flavonoids like this, which are also antioxidants, may help decrease the risk of heart disease as well as certain cancers.
 In addition, raspberries are high in fiber and vitamin C, with one cup of raw raspberries supplying eight grams of fiber and over 50% of the daily recommended amount of vitamin C.

 To sum it all up, dark chocolate, chia seeds, and raspberries are all heart healthy foods on their own.
 When you put them together in this Dark Chocolate Chia Seed Pudding with Raspberries, you end up with a decadent dessert that’s also nourishing and heart healthy.
 Let’s get on with the recipe, shall we?